awsdocs/amazon-migrationhub-user-guide/doc_source/home-region.md

 ## Working with the Migration Hub Home Region APIs<a name="using-migration-hub-apis"></a>

 You can call the AWS Migration Hub, AWS Application Discovery Service, and AWS Migration Hub home region APIs from within your home region *only*\.
-API calls originating from outside your home region are rejected, except for the ability to register your agents and connectors\.
+API calls for write actions \(create, notify, associate, disassociate, import, or put\) originating from outside your home region are rejected, except for the ability to register your agents and connectors\.
+API calls for read actions \(list, describe, stop, and delete\) are permitted outside of your home region\.

 **Note**
  You can register agents and collectors outside your home region\.
 However, the `StartDataCollection` API call in AWS Application Discovery Service prevents you from enabling data collection from outside the home region\.